skriptum/vwl/vwl5/VL_Empirical/vortrag/Slides.md

 ## Discussion Questions

-- Are there alternative political frameworks that could also facilitate these mechanisms (state capacity and education expansion) or is it easier in democracies?
+1. Are there <u>alternative political frameworks</u> that could also facilitate these mechanisms (state capacity and education expansion) or is it easier in democracies?
-- Could there be non-linear relationships between democracy and economic growth, e.g optimal level of democracy?
+2. Could there be <u>non-linear relationships</u> between democracy and economic growth, e.g optimal level of democracy?
--
+3. What actionable <u>policy recommendations</u> can be drawn from the observed link between democracy and economic growth?

 ::: notes

-*Are there alternative political frameworks that could also facilitate these mechanisms (state capacity and education expansion) or is it easier in democracies?*
+*Are there **alternative political frameworks** that could also facilitate these mechanisms (state capacity and education expansion) or is it easier in democracies?*

 - elephant in the room = China (achieved both)
 - communist states in general = high state capacity

-Could there be non-linear relationships between democracy and economic growth, e.g optimal level of democracy?
+*Could there be **non-linear relationships** between democracy and economic growth, e.g optimal level of democracy?*

 - a level of democracy beyond which growth is hurt?
 - for example monetary policy = undemocratic in most democracy today

+*What are the **Policy Implications** drawn from the link*

 :::